ekhadley/zigpres/README.md

 }
 ```

 There is little to note, besides the printing syntax. `std.log()` is considered the proper way to report to the console, so `print` is relegated to debug. `print` automatically behaves like a formatted print.
-The second argument is an anonymous struct, (acting like a tuple) that holds all our values to be formatted.
+The second argument is an anonymous struct, (acting like a tuple) that bundles up all our values to be formatted.

-### Heap's Algorithm:
+### Heap's Algorithm

 ```zig